What is DoxyPEP and should more queer men use it to protect their health?

-DoxyPEP has hit the news this week following a sexual health conference last weekend.
-Attendees at the Conference on Retroviruses and Opportunistic Infections in Seattle heard about the results of several new studies into the treatment.
+DoxyPEP has hit the news following a sexual health conference last weekend.
+Attendees at the Conference on Retroviruses and Opportunistic Infections in Seattle heard the results of several new studies into the treatment.

 DoxyPEP is short for Doxycycline Post-Exposure Prophylaxis.
 It means taking the antibiotic doxycycline after a sexual encounter to minimize the chances of acquiring an STI such as gonorrhea or syphilis.
 Doctors are exploring it as one way to tackle the soaring STI rates in the US.